Referral Indicators

 • Difficulty copying body position or performing new motor sequences

-• Restless – doesn’t sit still in chair or on the mat
+• Restless – likes to move around or fidget when sitting in a chair or on the floor

 Fine motor (table top skills, eg using pencils and scissors)